-Table 5.5 - Example compliance statement
+Table 5.5 - Example Compliance Statement

 Compliance Summary

 Compliance level Abstract Syntax Concrete Syntax

 UML4SysML Level 1 YES YES

 UML4SysML Level 2 PARTIAL YES

 UML4SysML Level 3 NO NO

 Activities (without Probability) YES YES

 Activities (with Probability) NO NO

 Allocations PARTIAL PARTIAL

 Blocks YES YES

-Constraint Blocks YES YES
+ConstraintBlocks YES YES

-Model Elements (without Views) YES YES
+ModelElements YES YES

-Model Elements (with Views) NO NO

-Ports and Flows (without Item Flow) YES YES
+Ports&Flows (without ItemFlow) YES YES

-Ports and Flows (with Item Flow) NO NO
+Ports&Flows (with ItemFlow) NO NO

 Requirements YES YES

-In the case of "PARTIAL" support for a compliance point, in addition to a formal statement of compliance, implementors and profile designers must also provide feature support statements.
+In the case of "PARTIAL" support for a compliance point, in addition to a formal statement of compliance, implementors, and profile designers must also provide feature support statements.
 These statements clarify which language features are not satisfied in terms of language units and/or individual packages, as well as for less precisely defined dimensions such as semantic variation points.